2015-website-design-trends

 3. Photography.
 You know all those templates that are advertised on TV.
 They look great don’t they?
 Until you realize you need to fill those beautiful photos in with your own business photos… Photography is a huge design element on today’s websites.
 And, it’s not that photo that your mom snapped on her phone.
 It’s a nice, professional, edited photo that turns people’s heads and gets them clicking.
 Yep, photography is here to stay.

 4. Videography.
 How long is your attention span?
 Have you even made it this far, or did you just skim above looking at the bold text and reading the next sentence or two?
 Our attention spans are short!
 Video gets across your point in a lot less time, so it’s a great tool for your website.
-We’re seeing full screen intro videos on websites.
+We’re seeing full-screen intro videos on websites.
 We’re seeing movement in the background of pages.

-I think these 5 trends are what I’ve seen the most of this year.
+I think these 5 trends are what I’ve seen the most this year.
 They are what clients have asked for, what I’ve read articles on, and what I’ve seen as I’ve scoured the web looking for new and different design ideas to implement on different websites.

 So now, you’ll have to stay tuned to see what we have coming for our new and improved website.
 2016, here we come!